mysticetus-inc/dotcom/site/content/_index.md

 >}}

 {{< components/call-to-action
-	title= "More than $1.6 million in operational costs saved in 4 months with Mysticetus." subTitle= "According to a 2016 case study (Cook Inlet Seismic Survey), Mysticetus brings tremendous operational cost savings by preventing false shutdowns and delays." button1Text="Request a Demo"
+	title= "Over $1.6 million USD was save by Mysticetus in false shutdown prevention during one 4 month operation." subTitle= "A 2016 case study (Cook Inlet Seismic Survey) demonstrated that Mysticetus brings tremendous operational cost savings in the prevention of false shutdowns and delays alone." button1Text="Request a Demo"
 	button1Link="demo"
 	button2Text="Ask a Question"
 	button2Link="contact"
-	supportingText="Requesting a demo is easy and only takes 30 seconds."
+	supportingText="Let us demo Mysticetus tomorrow to learn how Mysticetus can positively impact your operations."
 >}}